Do you love our efforts with Memphis Juneteenth?

 During Glynn’s tenure as producer, a mixture of Memphis Blues and

 New Orleans Jazz was a constant source of entertainment that was

 offered to the public free of charge.

-In 2011,the reigns and responsibilities of the Annual Juneteenth Freedom & Heritage Festival were passed from Glynn Johns Reed to Telisa Franklin of TFC Media Group.
+In 2011, the reigns and responsibilities of the Annual Juneteenth Freedom & Heritage Festival were passed from Glynn Johns Reed to Telisa Franklin of TFC Media Group.
 The three-day festival is still held on Father’s Day weekend; however, in 2014, Ms. Franklin reorganized and rebranded the Juneteenth Freedom & Heritage Festival into the Juneteenth Urban Music Festival held yearly on Father’s Day weekend.
-Douglass Park in North Memphis continues as a community to celebrate yearly but the Juneteenth Urban Music Festival was relocated to the historic Robert R. Church Park in Downtown Memphis as an all-inclusive music festival that not only entertains the public, but also educates a nation of people about the final “Celebration of Freedom.”
-The knowledge of freedom is a power that allows the impossible to be possible to anyone willing to embrace understanding and togetherness.
+Douglass Park in North Memphis continues as a community to celebrate yearly but the Juneteenth Urban Music Festival was relocated to the historic Robert R. Church Park in Downtown Memphis as an all-inclusive music festival that not only entertains the public but also educates a nation of people about the final “Celebration of Freedom.”
+The knowledge of freedom is a power that allows the impossible to be possible for anyone willing to embrace understanding and togetherness.

 “We the people of the United States Cherish FREEDOM!”